RemsTSE/LoRa_Node_Stml073rz/README.md

 The implementation of an optimization function for the merged schedules is in progress.

 Currently the focus is on the payload/packet formatting for the exchange of efficiency scores and schedules, a beginning of implementation can be found in "payload.c", the problematic is to optimize the packet size, and the exchange protocol.

+Efficiency score sharing (multicast, receiving, re-transmission, parsing etc...) is implemented, it now needs testing.
+All payload types (efficiency scores and schedules) are fragmented and formatted correctly with the correct headers before being sent.
+The id format for a node can be modified, but will need to be fixed.

+24/07/2023 : The current task at hand is the testing of the multicast/re-transmission of efficiency scores, then we can start sending schedule packets.